echoprotocol/echowiki/api-reference/echo-operations/did.md

 ## did\_create\_operation

-This struct represents the operation for create decentralized identifier (DID).
+This struct represents the operation to create decentralized identifier (DID).
+Only the account/asset/contract owner will be able to create DIDs for these objects.

 ```cpp
 struct did_create_operation : public base_operation